jankampherbeek/EnigmaSuite/Enigma/documentation/User Manual Enigma Research - 0.1.md

 You can define your own orb.
 As the number of midpoints can be quite high, it  makes sense to use a relatively small orb, typically smaller than 2° if you use  a 360° dial and smaller for the other dials.

 The orb should be defined in positive numeric values, the minutes should be  between 0 and 59.
 The maximum total size is 9°59'.
 However, such a large orb  probably does not make any sense.
-If your orb is not correctly defined you will  be warned with a popup after pressiong the OK-button.
+If your orb is not correctly defined you will  be warned with a popup after pressing the OK-button.

 <!-- html-help-end [midpointdetails] -->